ckriewall/mongoose-existing-collection/README.md

 1. Test the database connection.

-   In a browser go to `http://localhost:5000`.
+   Navigate to `http://localhost:5000`.
 The browser will return a JSON object containing information about movies titled 'Batman'.